Our staff is a team that takes OAR’s mission to heart.

 The OARacle newsletter

-Kim enjoys jogging, playing badminton, and spoiling her five-year-old corgi.
+Kim enjoys hiking, reading, playing badminton, and spoiling her nine-year-old corgi.

 Undergraduate Scholarship Competition